-Topics in Dramatic Arts Credit hours: 3.00
+Topics in Dramatic Arts

-Creat hours: 3.00 Contact hours per week: Variable Topics in drama not covered by regular courses may be offered under this designation, depending on student interest and availability of faculty and expertise.
-Prerequisite(s): Admission to the M.F.A. program with major in Theatre and Dramatic Arts
+Contact hours per week: Variable

+Topics in drama not covered by regular

+courses may be offered under this

+designation, depending on student interest

+and availability of faculty and expertise.

+Prerequisite(s): Admission to the M.F.A.

+program with major in Theatre and Dramatic Arts